JonatanK-son/Webbshop2_Grupp14/README.md

 ## Admin Account

-The default admin account created by the setup scripts:
+The default admin account is created automatically when the server starts:

 - Email: admin@example.com
 - Password: adminpassword